You’ll agree with me on this one.

 Instead, focus on staying focused.
 I know it sounds like the same thing in different words, but it’s not.
 It’s an entirely different approach.

 Remember: Life takes you in the direction of your focus.

-Acknowledge that from now onward, you shall direct your focus on staying focused (and not on “I don’ want to get distracted”).
-Close your eyes for a moment and say to yourself “ I want to stay focused and that’s what I am going to work upon from this very moment.”
+Acknowledge that from now onward; you shall direct your focus on staying focused (and not on “I don’ want to get distracted”).
+Close your eyes for a moment and say to yourself “ I want to stay focused and that’s what I am going to work on from this very moment.”

 ‘Jack of All Trades, Master of None’ Doesn’t Work